sanjivan7/assessment/README.md

   and measure faithfulness, answer relevance, and context precision systematically
 - **Hybrid retrieval:** Add BM25 keyword search alongside vector similarity.
 For precise entity queries ("MAHB partners"), keyword matching outperforms pure semantic search
-- **Next.js frontend:** Replace Streamlit with a proper Next.js interface using the Vercel AI SDK for streaming responses and a more polished analyst UX
 - **Caching:** Redis cache for repeated queries — the same financial figure question asked twice should not trigger two LLM calls
-- **Re-ingestion endpoint:** A `/ingest` API endpoint (currently script-only) with proper job queuing so non-technical users can trigger pipeline updates

 ---